-‘SOGICA – Sexual Orientation and Gender Identity Claims of Asylum: A European human rights challenge’ is a four-year project funded by a Starting Grant of the European Research Council (ERC).
-Based in the School of Law at the University of Sussex, it will produce the necessary evidence base for a more just and humane asylum process for individuals seeking refuge in Europe on the basis of their SOGI.
+‘SOGICA – Sexual Orientation and Gender Identity Claims of Asylum: A European human rights challenge’ was a four-year project funded by a Starting Grant of the European Research Council (ERC).
+Based in the School of Law at the University of Sussex, it set out to produce the necessary evidence base for a more just and humane asylum process for individuals seeking refuge in Europe on the basis of their SOGI.

-The project’s primary aims are to explore the social and legal experiences of SOGI asylum-seekers across Europe and to determine how European asylum systems can treat SOGI asylum claims more fairly.
-Besides exploring the European Union (EU) and Council of Europe (CoE) frameworks, SOGICA focuses on Germany, Italy and the UK as case studies.
-In relation to all these frameworks, the link between the legal and social experiences of SOGI asylum-seekers will be stressed.
+The project’s primary aims were to explore the social and legal experiences of SOGI asylum-seekers across Europe and to determine how European asylum systems can treat SOGI asylum claims more fairly.
+Besides exploring the European Union (EU) and Council of Europe (CoE) frameworks, SOGICA focused on Germany, Italy and the UK as case studies.
+In relation to all these frameworks, the link between the legal and social experiences of SOGI asylum-seekers was stressed.

-The project’s value also lies in the methodology to be followed.
-The project adopts a comparative and empirical approach that is intersectional and interdisciplinary (socio-legal).
-As theoretical frameworks, it uses human rights, feminist and queer studies.
+The project’s value also lay in the methodology that was followed.
+The project adopted comparative and empirical approach that is intersectional and interdisciplinary (socio-legal).
+As theoretical frameworks, it used human rights, feminist and queer studies.

-Considering the frequently unfair treatment of SOGI asylum claims, the disproportionately high refusal rate, and the particular difficulties in establishing SOGI claims (in particular concerning credibility, relocation and discretion), the project will answer the following questions:
+Considering the frequently unfair treatment of SOGI asylum claims, the disproportionately high refusal rate, and the particular difficulties in establishing SOGI claims (in particular concerning credibility, relocation and discretion), the project set out to address the following questions:

 - How have European countries incorporated SOGI related human rights violations into asylum policies?